 If you are interested in rock formations like me, you can see many interesting ones.
 Drive along the main road toward the Oman border and Madam for some limestone formations that are entirely different from the main Hajar mountains.
 The last photo shows the contrast between the two.
 Other rocks, like the ones in the middle below, are dotted around.
 The first one is at the entrance to Masfut from the main road from the Hatta side.

 Masfout Museum has a section about the different types of rocks in the area; there are more than you might have thought!
 It’s definitely worth a visit.

 If you want to sit somewhere remote for a picnic, there are wide open plains at the foot of the mountains near the Oman border (not the border crossing, further south.)

-There are also several new mountain bike trails on Jebel Abyad which you might use for hiking if there is no event on and no one around.
-It has great views over the valleys.
+There are also several new mountain bike trails on Jebel Abyad, which you might use for hiking if no event is on and no one is around.
+It has fantastic views over the valleys.

-There is a road next to Gulfa water plant that takes you up the mountainside.
-The bridge over the wadi is broken but you can turn off to the left shortly before it.
-Once down that road, you can enjoy a view over the town, a walk around or an off road drive.
+A road next to the Gulfa water plant takes you up the mountainside.
+Unfortunately, the bridge over the wadi is broken but you can take the turn to the left shortly before it.
+Once down that road, you can enjoy a view over the town, a walk around or an off-road drive.

 Swir Rest Area

 After taking the exit to Masfoot/Muzeira from the E44, keep right and look for the turnoff soon after.
 The road goes along the foot of the rocky hills and you’ll come to some camping huts, some private, some not so.

 There are large private huts on the right side of the road and some new developments with small shops.
 These huts are now available for private hire.
 Next to them is a large area with games, food trucks, go karts, etc.

 On the other side are shelters dotted around the area, some large, some small.
 A few are near the roadside and others are up on the hill.
 The ones lower down are now also available for private hire.